Subscribe

 Distribution is the hardest thing for a young startup, defined as “getting in front of potential customers.”
 Large companies, on the other hand, have solved the distribution problem (proof: 100,000 paying customers).

 But how to gain access?
 Big companies are surely scrounging around for new excuses to up-sell their customer base.
-However, big companies are neither adept nor efficient at innovation, thus they lack up-sell materiel.
+However, big companies are neither adept nor efficient at innovation, thus they lack up-sell material.
 But that’s what startups are good at!
 Fresh product.

 However, this win-steeped proposal is never accepted by the big company.
-The problem is, once again, their scale: The amount of revenue in question is not interesting for the big company, yet it requires the big company to spend something not accounted for in the above equation: reputation.
+The problem is, once again, their scale: The amount of revenue in question is not interesting for the big company, yet it requires the big company to spend something not accounted for in the above equation: Reputation.

-But now let’s look at the economics.
-Let’s be extremely optimistic and say 1% of our customer base converts and buys the theme.
+But let’s look at the economics.
+Let’s be extremely optimistic and say that 1% of our customer base converts and buys the theme.
 Let’s also assume that WP Engine will receive $50 per sale, which is higher than the typical offer.

 1 The true average is higher but this makes the math simple.